starcore42/nwn-ee-bridge-public/README.md

 This is not a finished bridge or a user-ready release.
 It is a research and development snapshot.

-This public repo contains only source code, helper scripts, and open-source third-party dependencies.
-It does not include game assets, HAK/TLK files, NWSync repositories, CD keys, account files, decompile dumps, logs, or binaries.

 ## Contents

 - `src/proxy`: `hgbridge_proxy.exe`, a standalone UDP proxy with EE crypto,